opengulf/opengulf2.github.io/README.md

 ## Welcome to OpenGulf

 OpenGulf is set of interconnected digital projects focusing on historical documentation about the Gulf.
-OpenGulf was launched in the Arts and Humanities Division of NYU Abu Dhabi  The projects publishes open historical datasets, corpora and digital exhibits with the aim of opening Gulf Studies to digital historical exploration, analysis and interpretation.
+OpenGulf was launched in the Arts and Humanities Division of NYU Abu Dhabi.
+The projects publishes open historical datasets, corpora and digital exhibits with the aim of opening Gulf Studies to digital historical exploration, analysis and interpretation.

 ### Projects